 Live Apartment Fire is managed and written by WXIA reporter Doug Richards, who has grandiosely entered his fourth decade in the TV news biz.
 He began working in Atlanta in 1986 at WAGA-TV.
-After leaving the business in 2007, he began writing this blog, which began as a critical look at local TV news in Atlanta.
+After leaving the business in 2007, he began writing this blog, which took a critical look at local TV news in Atlanta.
 WXIA-TV hired him August 10, 2009.

 This is Doug’s personal blog.
 It has no connection whatsoever with his employer.
 Its management does not screen or approve the posts herein.